asparsh607/skill-mapper/README.md

 4. Run the project:
 `python main.py`

-5. Open the job_analytics.pbix file to view the Visualisations
+5. Open the job_analytics.pbix file to view the Visualisation.
+     **DO NOT FORGET TO REFRESH THE DATA AFTER OPENING THE job_analytics.pbix file.**

 6. Explore and analyze the tech skills landscape with ease!